DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/setpageloadtimeout.md

 });
 ```

 > The `DOMContentLoaded` event always precedes the `window.load` event.
 It fires when the browser has loaded and parsed the HTML content of the page.
-The `window.load` event, on the other hand, fires when the browser has loaded all the style sheets, images and sub-frames.
+The `window.load` event, on the other hand, fires when the browser has loaded all the style sheets, images, and sub-frames.